-The MD9 Multidrop Interface enables communication with one or more MetData1s/dataloggers and the computer over a single 75 ohm coaxial cable.
-An MD9 network can be connected directly to a PC, or can be connected to a telephone modem (refer to the MD9 Manual) and accessed remotely.
+The MD9 Multidrop Interface enables communication with one or more dataloggers and the computer over a single 75 ohm coaxial cable.
+An MD9 network can be connected directly to the computer, or can be connected to a telephone modem (refer to the MD9 Manual) and accessed remotely.